ruslan-malsagov/Probability-of-default-model/README.md

 # Probability-of-default-model
 Extra-curricular project.

-Building probability of default (credit-scoring) model for banks-counterparties.
+Trying to build a probability of default (credit-scoring) model for banks-counterparties.

 Development process includes:
   1. Features visualization